First-half double writes AC Milan into history books as Rossoneri equal 72-year-old Barcelona goal record | Goal.com

 With their win at San Siro, they added another notch to their cap for the 2020-21 campaign, becoming the first side for over 70 years to score two-plus goals in at least 15 consecutive games over a single calendar year across the same clutch of competitions.

-Finishes from Ante Rebic, Hakan Calhanoglu and Theo Hernandez means that Milan have become only the second team to achieve the feat, following in the footsteps of Barcelona, who managed to go 18 games on the trot in 1948 with at least double successes in front of goal.
+Finishes from Ante Rebic, Hakan Calhanoglu and Theo Hernandez mean that Milan have become only the second team to achieve the feat, following in the footsteps of Barcelona, who managed to score at least twice in 18 games on the trot in 1948 .

 Fired by the scoring exploits of legendary attacker Cesar Rodriguez, the Blaugrana achieved title triumphs in La Liga in both 1947-48 and 1948-49, which may yet prove a promising omen for Pioli as he looks to break Juve's long-term stronghold on the Serie A crown.

-Save a solitary 3-0 defeat to Lille in the Europa League group stages in November, the club are yet to lose a match across all competitions this term and remain among the favourites for both domestic and continental success.
+Apart from a solitary 3-0 defeat to Lille in the Europa League group stage in November, the club are yet to lose a match across all competitions this term and remain among the favourites for both domestic and continental success.

 It marks a remarkable run of form across multiple fronts, albeit one that was nearly scuppered in early October after Calhanoglu was required to find a 120th-minute finish in extra-time to force a penalty shootout against Rio Ave to secure European football.